c2m2-asia/mongolia-health-portal-client/CONTRIBUTING.md

 Please adhere to the coding conventions used throughout a project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

-Since the `master` branch is what people actually use in production, we have a `dev` branch that unstable changes get merged into first.
-Only when we consider that stable we merge it into the `master` branch and release the changes for real.

 Adhering to the following process is the best way to get your work included in the project: